RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 A Scaffolder template is then run on demand by the users of Backstage to execute the software template.

-## Prerequisite
+**You can find detailed docs on writing all kinds of Scaffolder templates [here](/docs/details/scaffolder/).**

+## Example: Adding a component to the Catalog using the Scaffolder

+As an example of what the Scaffodler can do, let's to create a basic scaffolder template in Backstage.

-You must have installed the GitHub App in order to use the Scaffolder.
-If you have not done this you can find the steps to do this [here](/docs/getting-started/adding-a-catalog-item/).
+In order to use the full range of tools and actions provided by the Scaffolder, Roadie must have access to your source code management tool.
+If you have not done this you can find the steps to do it [here](/docs/getting-started/adding-a-catalog-item/).

 ## Steps